25 MAY - 19 NOVEMBER 2017

 - Coached tours of the exhibition, exhibition support material, workshops and educational resources for schools on the theme “I Shot Sport”.

-- A special “Sports Photography” weekend on 2 and 3 September, with film screenings, friendly meet-ups, activities for youngsters, chats with the Rio Games photographers, a concert, etc.
+- A special “Sports Photography” weekend on 2 and 3 September, with films screenings, friendly meet-ups, ateliers, chats with famous sport photographers, etc.

 Photo competition "MY DIY Sports Venue"